D-Etchevest/StockNewsWave/README.md

 from newsapi import NewsApiClient

-In otrder to download this libraries you will need to add a new chunk to the code and run it before the import statements.
+In order to download this libraries you will need to add a new chunk to the code and run it before the import statements.

 !pip install requests